 6. Write The New Positive Habit Daily To Implant It Into The Subconscious Mind

 Turn your full focus to creating daily good habits now.
 Take that positive habit you want to practice, and rewrite your description multiple times in a day.

 This can feel tedious, but it's almost like rewriting the part of your brain that may still be clinging to an outdated paradigm.

 You might want to do this first thing in the morning to set the tone for the day, or before bed to encourage dreams of the life you’re creating.

 Now that you've completed steps 1-6, keep repeating them to shift your paradigm.
 Paradigm shifting isn't always obvious, but you'll slowly begin to see how much more positive you are.

 This, in turn, will start to attract positivity into your life – including the things you've been wanting to manifest for a long time.

-You can add new habits into your paradigm-shifting exercises any time you notice that you’re feeling down or unproductive.
+You can add new habits to manifest your goals with paradigm-shifting exercises – do these any time you notice that you’re feeling down or unproductive.

 Power Your Dreams With Affirmations